 Oregon is a picturesque landscape of vast forests, volcanic peaks, fertile valleys, plateaus, and a rugged ocean coastline.
 With its large reserves of standing trees, Oregon is a leading producer of lumber and plywood, having to consistently balance the needs of the timber industry with environmental concerns.
 Oregon covers 95,997 square miles, with a 2014 estimated population of 3,970,239 people – 652,031 living in rural Oregon (USDA-ERS).
 Salem, the capital, is located in the northwestern region of the state.
 The state’s largest cities are Portland, Eugene and Salem.
 According to the U.S. Census Bureau, 88.1% of the state’s population is white, 4.1% is Asian, 2.0% is Black/African American, 1.8% is American Indian & Alaska Native, and 12.3% is of Hispanic/Latino origin (2013).

 Oregon Rural Healthcare Facilities

 According to the Oregon Office of Rural Health there are 58 hospitals in the state with 29 of these being identified as rural hospitals.
-25 of the rural hospitals are designated as Critical Access Hospitals (June 2013).
-Also, there are 62 Rural Health Clinics in Oregon (Kaiser, 2012), and 25 Federally Qualified Health Centers provide services at 165 sites in the state (Kaiser, 2010).
-Most Oregonians have some form of health insurance coverage, although 15.0% of its residents lack health insurance (Kaiser, 2011).
+25 of the rural hospitals are designated as Critical Access Hospitals (Flex Team, 4/2015).
+Also, there are 71 Rural Health Clinics in Oregon (CMS, 2015), and 29 Federally Qualified Health Centers provide services at 208 sites in the state (NACHC, 2013).

 There are more organizations related to Oregon in the organizations section.